maligl/fullStackProject/README.md

 ## Roadmap
-The project is not fully developed due to time constraint.
+The project is not fully developed due to time constraints.

 The next steps are: